 Jennifer M. Loftis, Ph.D., Principal Investigator

 Psychoneuroimmunology is the study of interactions between the immune and central nervous systems, and particularly how these interactions contribute to psychiatric function and health.
-The Psychoneuroimmunology (PNI) Research Lab, led by Drs.
-Huckans and Loftis, is a “real time”, translational research program that integrates human, animal, and in vitro experiments to examine how neuroimmune factors contribute to the neuropsychiatric effects of medical, psychiatric, and substance use disorders.
+The Psychoneuroimmunology (PNI) Research Lab led by Dr. Loftis is a “real time” translational research program that integrates human, animal, and in vitro experiments to examine how neuroimmune factors contribute to the neuropsychiatric effects of medical, psychiatric, and substance use disorders.